-The Connecticut Cemetery Association is celebrating its 75th anniversary in 2017!
+Welcome !
+The Connecticut Cemetery Association just finished celebrating its 75th anniversary in 2017!
 Now, we’re moving forward to the next 75!
 The organization was established in 1942 and has been partnering with cemeteries and cemetery providers for all of this time.
-Dale J. Fiore of Evergreen Cemetery is New Haven is on his second tour of duty as President after heading the organization once before in 2003.
+Dale J. Fiore of New Haven’s Evergreen Cemetery is on his second tour of duty as President after heading the organization once before in 2003.
 This year’s Board of Directors is made up of a combination of experienced veterans and new blood.
 All of this makes for exciting times in the Association.
 2017 has been a good year with our annual Supplier’s Expo in March, the summer meeting in June and, most recently, the Annual Meeting – hosted by Norwalk Vaults in Watertown.
 Now that we’ve hit 2018, we’re planning for more great events and look forward to expanding our membership and reach!